LateNightKid/telegram-bot-for-outline-vpn/README.md

 The bot is able to work with multiple servers.
 To add more servers, you should modify  `config.py` file.

 **Each server should has a unique `server_id` number** inside the bot, and also a short description.
-The id and description of each server are shown after the `/servers` command.
+The id and description of each server are shown to  users after the `/servers` command.
 Server with `server_id` = 0 is considered as **default server**.
 That means, when the user clicks on the `New key` button, the bot will create a key for server whose `server_id` is 0.

 To add a server, you should: